Knives

 For home cooks, the nakiri wins.
 Not because the usuba is inferior as a knife, but because it’s a specialist tool that rewards a specific investment of time and skill that most people are not in a position to make.
 Buying an usuba without the sharpening knowledge to support it is like buying a single-bevel chisel and wondering why your woodwork isn’t better.

-The Shun Classic 6.5-Inch Nakiri makes sense if you want the brand support structure, plan to use a professional sharpening service, or simply prefer the Shun reputation and warranty.
+The Shun Classic 6.5-Inch Nakiri makes sense if you want the brand support structure, plan to use a Shun-authorized professional sharpening service, or simply prefer the Shun reputation and warranty.
 The knife is excellent.
-The premium price is real, and whether it’s justified depends on what you’re buying it for.
+The trade-off is that you get a D-shaped Western-style handle and Shun’s VG-MAX rather than the traditional wa-handle and VG-10 Damascus of the Yoshihiro — different expressions of the same premium tier.

 What neither knife will do is replace a chef’s knife entirely.
 The nakiri is a vegetable knife.
 If you do significant protein work, you’ll still want a chef’s knife or gyuto alongside it.
 The Global G2 remains one of the better options in that category if you’re working in the same price range and want Japanese-influenced geometry with Western versatility.
 I’ve covered the Global G2 chef knife in detail if that’s a gap in your current kit.